Log in

 TRAINING PRESENTATION

 Our presentation will cover topics to educate members, staff, leadership, and clergy on how to protect people and property; preventing accidents, injury, and neglect, safeguarding against loss from crime and theft of funds, protecting members and staff from abuse, liability, false claims, and lawsuits.
 Protection of those entrusted to your care is a key element of a House of Worship.
-Taking these additional, proactive steps will especially demonstrate your care and concern for the members, staff, and guests in your facility.
+Taking these proactive steps will demonstrate your care and concern for the members, staff, and guests.

 TOPICS TO BE COVERED INCLUDE: